zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 **Return value**:

 Bigint type.
 If the input parameter is NULL, return NULL.
 Monday is the first day of a week and the return value is 0.
-Days are in ascending order starting at 0.
-If the day is Sunday, then return 6.
+Days are in ascending order starting from 0.
+If the day is Sunday, then return is 6.

 ## WEEKOFYEAR {#section_rjv_hgm_vdb .section}

-**The command format is as follows**:
+**Command format**:

 ```
 bigint weekofyear(datetime date)
 ```

-**The command description is as follows**:
+**Command description**:

 Return the nth week of a year which the date is included in.
 Monday is taken as the first day of a week.

-**Note:** About whether this week belongs to this year, or the next year, it depends on which year \(4 days or more\)  most of the time of this week belongs to.
+**Note:** Whether this week belongs to this year, or the next year, it depends on which year \(4 days or more\)  most of the time of this week belongs to.

 **Parameter description**:

 date: Datetime type.
 If the input is ‘string’ type, it is converted to ‘datetime’ type and then involved in operation.
-If it is another date type, an exception indicated.
+If it is another date type, an exception is indicated.

 **Return value**: